 What We Are Seeing Across Macomb County Today

 In Shelby Township, the problem is trees.
-The saturated soil from last week's rain loosened root systems, and several mature silver maples came down on roof lines near 25 Mile and Ryan.
+The saturated soil from last week's rain loosened root systems, and mature silver maples have come down on roof lines across our service area.
 Silver maple is the worst case because the limbs are brittle and the canopy is wide.

-In Macomb Township, the newer construction along Hayes and 23 Mile is holding up to the wind itself, but we are getting water intrusion around improperly flashed skylights.
+In Macomb Township, newer construction is holding up to the wind itself, but we are getting water intrusion around improperly flashed skylights.
 Skylights are the number one vulnerability on houses under ten years old.

-In Clinton Township, the older housing stock near Gratiot and Cass is showing chimney flashing failures.
+In Clinton Township, the older housing stock is showing chimney flashing failures.
 The storm pushed rain sideways into step flashing joints that had been marginal for years.

-In Utica, we are handling two tree-on-roof calls and one partial gable fascia blowoff on a colonial near Van Dyke.
+In Utica, we are handling tree-on-roof calls and partial gable fascia blowoffs on older colonials across our service area.

 And in Mt Clemens, the real worry is not the wind at all.
 It is the Clinton River watershed saturation combined with tonight's rainfall, which, as we explain in our wind-driven basement flooding breakdown, is setting up classic basement hydrostatic pressure failure in homes with clay soil within a block of the river.